Privacera Connector for AWS Lake Formation¶

 Push mode¶

 In this mode, Privacera serves as the authoritative source for access control policies.
-The access control policies are defined within Privacera and subsequently pushed to AWS Lake Formation.
-Once in AWS Lake Formation, these policies are enforced across supported services, including Amazon Redshift Spectrum, Amazon EMR, and Amazon Athena.
+These policies are defined within Privacera and then pushed to AWS Lake Formation, where they are enforced across supported services, including Amazon Redshift Spectrum, Amazon EMR, and Amazon Athena.

-As illustrated in the image above, in the Push mode, all policies are stored and managed by Privacera.
-For databases that have their metadata stored in Amazon S3 via the AWS Glue Catalog, Privacera will push the policies to AWS Lake Formation using Lake Formation APIs.
-AWS Lake Formation will then enforce these policies natively.
-Privacera utilizes its connector architecture to enforce policies for the remaining data sources.
+As illustrated in the image above, in Push mode, all policies are stored and managed by Privacera.
+For databases with metadata stored in Amazon S3 through the AWS Glue Catalog, Privacera pushes the policies to AWS Lake Formation using Lake Formation APIs.
+AWS Lake Formation then enforces these policies natively.
+For the remaining data sources, Privacera uses its connector architecture to enforce the policies.

-Since the same databases and tables defined in AWS Glue could be used by other third party tools such as Databricks and Trino, the same policies can be enforced in these tools also.
-Please note, in this case the capabilities will be limited to the capabilities Privacera supports in Lake Formation.
+Since the same databases and tables defined in AWS Glue could be used by other third-party tools, such as Databricks and Trino, the same policies can also be optionally enforced by these tools.
+Please note, in this case, the capabilities.

 Pull mode¶